LulububuApps/DashingJiraTasksWidget/readme.md

 ## Advanced

-Use [DashingLongNumberWidget](https://github.com/SocialbitGmbH/DashingLongNumberWidget) if you dont want `1000` story point displayed as `1K`.
+Use [DashingLongNumberWidget](https://github.com/SocialbitGmbH/DashingLongNumberWidget) if you dont want `1000` tasks displayed as `1K`.

 Example: